How to Build an Emergency Fund From $0

 $1,0001 month1 year

-Step 3: Find Money to Save
+Step 4: Find the Money

 Building an emergency fund requires either reducing expenses, increasing income, or both.